 - Employers in Denmark have no social contribution requirements to pay for employees.
 Denmark’s world leading pension scheme is funded through public means with no necessary contributions from the employer;

 - English is spoken by 80% of the Danish population and Denmark is ranked 2nd in the English Proficiency Index by Education First.
-Business documents do not need to be translated into Danish and the majority of important government websites are available in English;
+Business documents do not need to be translated into Danish and most important government websites are available in English;

 - Denmark is a paradise for high net worth entrepreneurs.
 With a strategic location for wealthy entrepreneurs, the country is synonymous with luxury and is home to some of the biggest brands in the world.

-- A Denmark holding company is an good way to book profits sourced from EU countries because:
+- A Denmark holding company is a good way to book profits sourced from EU countries because:

 - Registering a Denmark company portrays a positive image and provides an excellent corporate vehicle to promote your business to global customers, suppliers, investors, venture capitalists, governments and banks;

 - Capital gains and dividend received from both local and foreign subsidiaries are usually exempt from corporate tax, provided i) the company receiving dividends holds more than 10% of the capital of the subsidiary and ii) the subsidiary is based in the European Union or in a country which has signed a double taxation avoidance DTA with Denmark;